What Has Teeth But Cannot Eat

 Common Misconceptions and Clarifications

 Some might argue that certain animals have teeth but do not eat, such as turtles with beak-like structures.
+The key distinction is between actual teeth used for ingestion and structures merely described as teeth.
 Another misconception involves razors, which have teeth-like edges but are used for cutting hair, not eating.
-The key distinction is between actual teeth used for ingestion and structures merely described as teeth.
 That said, this misinterprets the riddle, as turtles do consume food.
 Clarifying these points helps solidify the saw as the primary answer.

 Conclusion

 The riddle’s power also stems from its capacity to provoke a shift in perspective — encouraging solvers to question the default assumption that “eating” is the exclusive domain of living organisms.
-When we allow the verb “eat” to be metaphorically extended to processes like data ingestion, energy conversion, or material removal, a whole spectrum of non‑living actors becomes eligible.
+Even so, when we allow the verb “eat” to be metaphorically extended to processes like data ingestion, energy conversion, or material removal, a whole spectrum of non‑living actors becomes eligible.
 A server farm “eats” electricity, a wind turbine “eats” kinetic air, and a printer “eats” ink, each performing a consumption‑like function without a digestive system.
 By reframing the act of consumption as any systematic intake or transformation, the riddle invites us to view the world through a more abstract, functional lens.

 Cultural variations further enrich the puzzle.
 In modern advertising, brands sometimes employ tooth imagery to suggest durability or precision — think of a saw‑blade logo for a construction company.
 In some folklore traditions, the “toothed” creature that never eats is a dragon’s skeleton, a symbol of power stripped of appetite.
-These symbolic uses echo the riddle’s core paradox: an object defined by its cutting edges can be marketed as strong without ever needing to feed Worth knowing..
+These symbolic uses echo the riddle’s core paradox: an object defined by its cutting edges can be marketed as strong without ever needing to feed.